doofuslarge/lscp/README.md

 lscp: A lightweight source code preprocesser

 lscp can be used to isolate the linguistic data
-(i.e., identifier names, comments, and string literals) from source code files, which is useful for building IR models on source code.
+(i.e., identifier names, comments, and string literals) from source code files.
+This is useful, for example, for building IR models on source code.

 lscp was developed with the following goals:

 - Speed.
+We need to process millions of files in no time.
+We achieve this by:
-It does not parse the source code.
-Instead, it relies on heuristics to isolate identifier names, comments, and string literals, and discard the rest.
+  - Not parsing the source code.
+Instead, we rely on heuristics to isolate identifier names, comments, and string literals, and discard the rest.
-  Further, it can run in a multi-threaded mode to increase throughput.
+  - Using multiple threads, so that I/O and CPU can be maximized concurrently.
+  - Using File::Slurp module for fast I/O times.

 - Flexibility.
-It can support a range of preprocessing options and steps.
-(See below.)
+We need to support a wide range of preprocessing options and steps.
+  (See below for a full list of supported options.)

 - Simplicity.
-The code is straightforward and hence easy to extend.
+We need the code to be straightforward and easy to extend, because we're always changing things.

 lscp can also be used to preprocess other document kinds, such as bug reports and emails.
+See the options below.

+lscp is implemented in Perl, because Perl is well-suited for this sort of task.
+Regular expressions, text parsing, reading files?
+EASY and FAST for the programmer.
+Yes, a small performance hit; but we will make that sacrafice for readable and editible code.

-List of options, and their defaults:
+Here is the list of preprocessing options, and their defaults.
+These are all set via the setOptions(optionName, newValue) subroutine.

 inPath ==> "./in"
   The directory containing the input files.